 About this service

-The Belk Library and Information Commons Inspire Maker Lab has a wide variety of electronics for you to use.
+The Belk Library and Information Commons Makerspace has a wide variety of electronics for you to use.
 Use an Arduino to build a robot, turn a Raspberry Pi into a photobooth, or try out our Makey Makeys and turn the change in your pocket into a piano.
 The possibilities are endless!
-Explore in the Maker Lab, or check out a kit from the Technology Checkout Desk.
+Explore in the Makerspace before you make a full prototype.
 Look at our guides for help!

 Arduinos is an easy to use, open source micro-controller platform which allow you to use your imagination in order to turn your circuit projects into reality.
 The Tech Desk checks out Arduino kits for new and old users alike.
 Try it out and see what you can create!